 1. This dough will take 1.5 to 3 hours to rise on a hot and humid day.
 I prefer to leave it overnight in the refrigerator in a container with a lid.
 It allows the yeast to work slowly and this helps to develop the flavour and gives the bread a better texture (think ‘candy floss’).
 The container should be at least 2X the volume of the dough to allow for expansion.

 Working dough by hand (Corresponding images are above)

-1. Place dry ingredients on a flat working surface or in a very large bowl.
+1. Place Mix (2) dry ingredients: flour, vital wheat gluten, salt, sugar on a flat working surface or in a very large bowl.

-2. Create a well in the centre of dry ingredients.
-Pour the egg, milk and orange zest mixture and the yeast and water mixture into the well.
+2. Create a well in the centre.
+Pour Mix (3) liquid ingredients: egg, milk and orange zest and Mix (1) yeast, water, sugar into the well.
 Do not add the melted butter or cold cubed butter at this point.